-In addition to the restrictions that apply to all officers and employees of the Department, unless (a) otherwise noted in this section or (b) an advance written determination under subsection C concludes that such activities are not incompatible, the following activities are expressly prohibited by this section for individual employees holding specific positions.
+In addition to the restrictions that apply to all employees and officers of the Department, unless (a) otherwise noted in this section or (b) an advance written determination under subsection C concludes that such activities are not incompatible, the following activities are expressly prohibited by this section and except as provided in subsection C of this section the following activities are incompatible for individual employees holding specific positions.

-[RESERVED.
-SPR10]
+[RESERVED.]